|

 While it’s tempting to focus on a flat layout, builders look at how spaces feel in real life.

-They think about ceiling height, sightlines, sunlight angles, and how each room connects vertically and visually.
-For example, a tall window might look great in a rendering, but will it glare at dinner time, or throw off the wall space you need for storage?
+They think about how spaces feel once walls are up.
+Ceiling heights, sightlines, sunlight angles, and how rooms connect visually all play a role.
+For example, a tall window might look great in a rendering, but will it cause glare at dinner time?
+Will it limit wall space needed for storage or furniture?
 Custom builders help you balance these choices so every space feels just right.
 It’s not just about measurements, it’s about how you’ll experience your home every day.
 They Know How One Choice Can Affect the Rest

 Every element of a custom home is connected.